-- The Company thanks Ed Thorose for his tenure as President and wishes him well in his future endeavours. - ii) Dorian (Dusty) Nichol was named as COO.
-Dusty has a B.Sc. degree in Earth Science from M.I.T. and an M.A. degree in geology from Indiana University.
-Dusty has over 47 years of worldwide experience in minerals exploration and mining. - Yvan Gregoire was named as VP, Business Development.
+- From April 11 and May 24, 2023, the Company successfully completed an oversubscribed, non-brokered hard dollar and flow-through private placement for aggregate gross proceeds of \$1,261,450. - Changes in Management during the Reporting Period: - On February 9, 2023, Dorian (Dusty) Nicol was named as COO.
+Dusty_has a B.Sc. degree in Earth Science from M.I.T. and an M.A. degree in geology from Indiana University.
+Dusty has over 47 years of worldwide experience in minerals exploration and mining. - ii) On February 9, 2023, Yvan Gregoire was named as VP, Business Development.
 Yvan graduated in Physics Engineering from Laval University in 1985 and was awarded the Chartered Financial Analyst designation (CFA) in 1995.
-Yvan is an asset management professional with over 30 years experience, first at a leading Canadian Bank and then, from 2008, as President of a boutique money management firm serving high-net-worth individuals, with offices in both Toronto and Montreal. - iv) Effective April 1, 2023, the Company appointed George Davis as CEO.
-Mr. Davis has over 20 years of financial and leadership experience having worked with publicly listed international companies in a variety of sectors including mining, energy, and infrastructure.
-Mr. Davis is a Chartered Professional Accountant (Ontario), Chartered Financial Analyst, and holds a Bachelor of Commerce degree from the University of Toronto.
-The Company thanks Brian for serving as Interim CEO; he will continue to serve as a director. - Between April 11 and May 24, 2023, the Company completed a non-brokered hard dollar and flow-through private placement for aggregate gross proceeds of \$1,261,450.
-See Section 12.0 Subsequent Event.
+Yvan is an asset management professional with over 30 years experience, first at a leading Canadian Bank and then, from 2008, as President of a boutique money management firm serving high-net-worth individuals, with offices in both Toronto and Montreal. - iii) From February 9 to April 1, 2023, Brian Briggs served as Interim CEO.
+Brian is a professional engineer (UT, CO & WY) with over 35 years of industry experience in both underground and surface mine operations holding a BS in Mining Engineering and MS in Agricultural Engineering from the University of Wyoming.
+Brian continues to serve as a director. - iv) From April 1 to July 31, 2023, George Davis served as Interim CEO.
+Mr. Davis is a Chartered Professional Accountant (Ontario), Chartered Financial Analyst, and holds a Bachelor of Commerce degree from the University of Toronto. - v) On July 31, 2023, Dorian (Dusty) Nicol was appointed as Interim CEO, following the departure of Mr. Davis.